-iceberg-orcis an optional module for working with tables backed by ORC files (experimental) iceberg-hiveis an implementation of iceberg tables backed by hive metastore thrift client

-This project Iceberg also has modules for adding Iceberg support to processing engines: iceberg-spark2is an implementation of Spark’s Datasource V2 API in 2.4 for Iceberg (use iceberg-spark-runtime for a shaded version)
+iceberg-orcis an optional module for working with tables backed by ORC files (experimental) iceberg-hive-metastoreis an implementation of Iceberg tables backed by the Hive metastore Thrift client This project Iceberg also has modules for adding Iceberg support to processing engines: iceberg-spark2is an implementation of Spark’s Datasource V2 API in 2.4 for Iceberg (use iceberg-spark-runtime for a shaded version)